 - Stop Criticizing

 Some people don’t even realize they’re doing it, perhaps because it’s what they grew up themselves, but constantly criticizing and scolding children has a very negative effect on their self-esteem.
-Instead find ways to compliment the good things they do to encourage better behaviour and positive self-belief.
+Instead, find ways to compliment the good things they do to encourage better behaviour and positive self-belief.

 - Have Rules and Be Consistent

 Not having clear boundaries can be confusing for a child.
-Being clear with our rules and sticking to them is essential.
+Being clear about our rules and sticking to them is essential.
 Our kids should know what the rules are and what happens if they’re not followed.

 Don’t confuse kids by allowing them to do something one day, but not the next.
 If the rule is not to come into the house with their shoes on, then that rule applies every day and to everyone.
 Parents need to say what they mean in a very clear way and stick to it.

-If we want our kids to have a shower, don’t suggest they do so, “Why don’t you go have a shower?”, instead say “Go have a shower now please.”
-Yes it may sound like a command, but it’s clear and there’s no way of arguing that they didn’t know when we meant for them to do it.
+If we want our kids to have a shower, don’t suggest they do so, “Why don’t you go have a shower?”, instead, say “Go have a shower now please.”
+Yes, it may sound like a command, but it’s clear and there’s no way of arguing that they didn’t know when we meant for them to do it.
 And don’t repeat yourself.
 Be present in the moment to make sure they follow through the first time it’s said.